Austria in the Eurovision Song Contest: History

 Austria achieved its second victory in the contest at the contest, with Conchita Wurst winning with 290 points.
-In a complete reversal of fortunes in 2015, following a tie-break rule Austria was placed 26th and scored nul points along with Germany (27th), they became the first countries since the United Kingdom in 2003 to score nul points at the final.
+In a complete reversal of fortunes in 2015, following a tie-break rule Austria was placed 26th and scored nul points along with Germany (27th), it became the first country since the United Kingdom in 2003 to score no points at the final.
 Because of this, Austria became the first host country to receive nul points.
-Austria qualified for the final for the next three years, finishing 13th in 2016, 16th in 2017 and in 2018, when "Nobody but You" by Cesár Sampson finished third.
-Three more non-qualifications followed with Paenda (2019), Vincent Bueno (2021) and Lumix feat.
-Pia Maria (2022).
-Teya and Salena returned Austria to the final in 2023, finishing 15th, followed by Kaleen finishing 24th in 2024, and JJ achieving Austria's third contest win in 2025.
+Austria qualified for the final for the next three years, finishing 13th in 2016, 16th in 2017, and in 2018, when "Nobody but You" by Cesár Sampson finished third.
+Three more non-qualifications followed in 2019, 2021, and 2022.
+Teya and Salena returned Austria to the final in 2023, finishing 15th, followed by Kaleen finishing 24th in 2024, before JJ achieved Austria's third contest win in 2025.

 Absences

 Austria has opted out of participation in several contests.
 The first of these was the 1969 contest, which was staged in Madrid.
 As Spain was ruled at that time by Francisco Franco, Austria chose to boycott the contest.
-Contest historian John Kennedy O'Connor points out, however, that Austria had given Spain two points in the previous event and since Spain only won by one point, the political protest was seen as disingenuous.

 The following year, Austria was again absent.
 This was due to the unprecedented result in 1969 in which four songs tied for first place, a result which prompted several other countries to opt out as well.

 From 1973 to 1975, Austria stayed away as well.
 The exact reason for this is unclear, however the scoring system in use at one of these contests, which allowed all entrants a guaranteed number of points, may have been a factor.

 The country was ineligible to compete in 1998 and 2001, as it had not achieved sufficiently high placings in the five previous years.

 Prior to the 2006 contest, Austria announced that it would not enter a performer in protest at their poor results in previous years, arguing that the musical talent of the performers was no longer the determining factor in success at the event.
 The country returned for the 2007 contest in Helsinki, but came second to last in the semi-final.
 National broadcaster ORF cited the 2007 result, as well as declining interest in the contest among Austrian viewers, as the reason Austria would not return to the contest in 2008.
 ORF programme director Wolfgang Lorenz also hinted that Austria may withdraw from the contest indefinitely, stating "ORF has no desire to send more talent out of Austria to a competition where they have no chances...Should the situation change, we'll be happy to take part again".
 Despite withdrawing, the final of the 2008 contest was shown on ORF.